 Bowel cancer is the second most common form of cancer, and most cases start as small growths, known as polyps, in the lining in the colon.

-Bowel cancer screening has become much more widespread since the introduction of a national screening programme in 2006 and most 60-70 year olds will have received an invitation to participate in the national programme.
-The programme involves sending in a stool sample and if a positive sample is detected, the individual is advised to attend an appointment to have a colonoscopy carried out by a GI specialist like Dr Bansi.
+Screening has become much more widespread since the introduction of a national programme in 2006.
+Most 60-70 year-olds will have received an invitation to participate in the programme, which involves sending in a stool sample.
+If a positive result is detected, patients may be advised to attend an appointment to have a colonoscopy carried out by a GI specialist like Dr Bansi.

 Bowel cancer screening is usually targeted at older people; however, if you are worried about bowel cancer or you have family history or symptoms associated with bowel cancer, do not hesitate to organise a consultation with Dr Bansi.

 From well-equipped and convenient locations across West and central London, Devinder and his expert team provide unparalleled quality of care for the full range of GIT-related conditions.

 How can I help?